smartdevicelink/sdl_server_guides/docs/Getting Started/Installation/index.md

 psql -U postgres
 ```

 You should now be in the postgres command-line interface.
 You can type `help` to get more info.
-If you want to continue using the `postgres`, you can add a password with the following command:
+If you want to continue using the `postgres` user, you can add a password with the following command:
 ```
 ALTER USER postgres WITH PASSWORD '<password>';
 ```